Author: Art Skolnik

 Please feel free to review the information I have gathered daily and comment on anything you feel is appropriate to this subject.
 I may respond if it is within my scope of knowledge.

-Every day, I read or skim over 200 publications on pertinent topics.
-I select articles that do not promote a single business, corporation or product which represent a bias.
+Every day, I read or skim over 150 publications on pertinent and related topics.
+I select articles that do not promote a single business, corporation or product which represent a certain bias.
 I concentrate on topics that impartially illustrate current trends in areas of science, democratic thinking, and evidence of leadership or creativity that address humanity and technology in our near future.

-I also have a wide angle approach of topics that contribute to understanding how we got to where we are.
-Thanks to my readings, I look to prehistoric and historic events starting with the Big Bang and proceeding to today's conditions.
+I also have a wide angle view of topics that contribute to understanding how we got to where we are.
+From my readings, I look to prehistoric and historic events from the Big Bang to today's conditions.
 I have also become knowledgeable of the NEAR FUTURE which I define as the time we can accurately see the future and impacts on humanity.
 With exponential change, one can only project accurately so far out.
-This kind of peripheral vision is definitely required to fully understand the content of this Blog.
+This kind of peripheral vision is definitely required to fully appreciate the content of this Blog.

 I am willing to consider personal interactions, lectures and discussion groups on an individual or group basis.
 Just post a comment that requests my interaction and I will respond.